Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 * GET requests must not change any underlying resource data.

-* PUT Can also be used to create a specific resource if the resource identifier is know before-hand.
+* PUT Can also be used to create a specific resource if the resource identifier is known before-hand.

 * POST is also a catch-all verb for operations that don't fit into the other categories.